ontologyportal/SUMOjEdit/README.txt

 Known Bugs
 ==============================
-Adding the plugs causes all the jEdit menus and labels to become corrupted
+Adding the plugins causes all the jEdit menus and labels to become corrupted